This post is also available in: हिन्दी

 Aloo tikki recipe is made with boiled mashed potatoes which is shallow fried and on top of it loaded with curd, tangy tamarind chutney and spicy green chutney and some spices.

 This hot and cool chaat recipe is so delicious that you cannot live without having it.

 Aloo tikki is one of the best chaats in India.
 It is very popular in Delhi.
 It is hugely famous in every corner of India.
-It is a very famous street food in India.
-You will find many stall of these nearby your area.
+It is very famous street food in India.
+You will find many stalls of these nearby your area.
 And lots of crowd around these chaat shops.

 I am sharing the Delhi style aloo tikki chaat recipe with you.

 I will make it in two ways.
 First one is simple aloo tikki and second one is famous aloo tikki chaat.

 Aloo tikki is only served with tamarind chutney or tomato ketchup, coriander chutney etc. You can have it like pakora.